Archive for the ‘Random’ Category

 I’m really lax about updating my wordpress install.
 Turns out I got burned this time, and inadvertently hosted a bunch of links to various flavors of porn site.

-I was on an ancient (and security hole ridden) version of Wordpress, and I wouldn’t even have noticed if the hack didn’t also break posting new entries.
+I was on an ancient (and security hole ridden) version of WordPress, and I wouldn’t even have noticed if the hack didn’t also break posting new entries.
 I was attempting to post my previous entry on Ruby programming, and the post wasn’t working.
 So I figured it wasn’t working because of the programming language syntax being rejected somehow, so I would update to a more modern version.
 Which I did, and that still didn’t work so I started poking around the log files.
 Lo and behold, my access log is full of requests for html files in a subdirectory of the site.
 They shouldn’t be there I thought!

 So I’d been hacked- someone got remote access to my account using this hack in a file “ro8kfbsmag.txt” (more info).
 All cleaned up now (I think) but not how I’d meant to spend my afternoon.